-The test functions for the CPU registers are placed in the iec60730b_cm4_cm7_pc.S file and written as assembler functions.
-The header file with the test patterns and the function prototypes is iec60730b_cm4_cm7_pc.h.
-The iec60730b.h and asm_mac_common.h and iec60730b_types.h are the common header files for the safety library.
-For the second test type, the iec60730b_cm4_cm7_pc_object.S file must be placed to an appropriate address in the flash memory.
+The test functions for the CPU registers are placed in the iec60730b_cm4_cm7_pc.S file and they are written as assembler functions.
+The header file with the test patterns and the function prototypes is iec60730b cm4 cm7 pc.h.
+The iec60730b.h, asm mac common.h, and iec60730b types.h are the common header files for the safety library.
+For the second test type, the iec60730b cm4 cm7 pc object.
+S file must be placed to an appropriate address in the flash memory.

-Implementation example of PC test:
+Implementation example of the PC test: